tomhealy1/pands-problem-set/README.md

 <p>6. secondstring.py</p>
 <p>Problem 6 asks for a string from the user.
 We then have a program that will return every 2nd word and print to the screen almost like a new sentence.
 First, we import the string module.
 We then assign the string input to y_words.
 We then use the split function to split the input using space as a separator and assign it to the words var.
 We then create a range beginning at the 2nd word in the range and goes through every 2nd word.
 It then prints those words to the screen.
 <p>7. sqaureroot.py</p>
+<p>The squareroot problem is one where it asks the user for an input and then returns an approximation of the squareroot.
+First, we use the input prompt to request the float.
+We import the math module, and if the input is greater than 0 we continue.
+We assign the square root value for x to z.
+We then print the return value using a format that drops the decimal places after the first place after the point. </p>
 <p>8. datetime.py</p>
 <p>9. second.py</p>
 <p>10.
 Problem-10.py</p>